zeynepsahin2/dsa210-sleep-quality/README.md

   - I will examine the distributions of all daily variables using histograms and boxplots.
   - I will compute Pearson and Spearman correlations between macronutrients, water intake, weather variables,        physical activity and sleep quality.
-  -I will compare mean sleep quality across categorical groups such as caffeine vs no caffeine, exercise vs no       exercise and early vs late meal times.
+  -I will compare mean sleep quality across categorical groups such as caffeine vs no caffeine, exercise vs no       exercise and early vs late last meal times.
   -I will produce a correlation heatmap to identify key relationships between features.

   Hypothesis Tests